Should Swiss investors worry about the US Estate Tax in 2026?

 (Disclosure: Some of the links below may be affiliate links)

-Many think investing in the United States Exchanged Traded Funds (ETFs) is dangerous.
+Many think investing in the United States Exchange Traded Funds (ETFs) is dangerous.
 They believe that because of the US Estate Tax, they will lose a lot of money.
 This tax will heavily tax the assets of a decedent.

 The US estate tax means that your beneficiary will only get a portion of your estate when you decease.
 Because of that, many people recommend not investing in American ETFs (or even stocks).